abenga/valagtk3tutorial/content/chapter-03-first-programs/03-first-programs.md

 user data.
 An example in the next chapter will use the data argument to tell us which button was pressed.

 The next callback is a bit special.
-The *"delete_event"* occurs when the window manager sends this event to the application.
+It will be called when the *"delete_event"* occurs and the window manager sends this event to the application.
 This happens, for example, when the user clicks the close button on the window.
 We have a choice here as to what to do about these events.
-We can ignore them, respond, or simply quit the application.
+We can ignore them, ask the user for additional confirmation, or simply quit the application.

 The value you return in this callback lets GTK know what action to take.
 By returning `true`, we let it know that we don't want to have the *"destroy"* signal emitted, keeping our application running.
-By returning `false`, we ask that *"destroy"* be emitted, which in turn will call our *"destroy"* signal handler.
+By returning `false`, we ask that *"destroy"* be emitted, which in turn will call our *"destroy"* signal handler (`on_destroy`).
 Note the comments have been removed for clarity.

-    public bool delete_event () {
+    public bool on_delete_event () {
       stdout.printf("delete event occurred\n");
       return true;
     }

-The `destroy()` callback method causes the program to quit by calling `Gtk.main_quit()`.
+The `on_destroy()` callback method causes the program to quit by calling `Gtk.main_quit()`.
 This function tells GTK that it is to exit from `Gtk.main()` when control is returned to it.

-    public void destroy() {
+    public void on_destroy() {
       Gtk.main_quit();
     }

 The `HelloWorld` constructor `HelloWorld()` creates the window and widgets used by the program.

-The next line creates a new window, but it is not displayed until we direct GTK to show the window near the end of our program.
-The window reference is saved in the `HelloWorld` attribute `window` for later access.
+The window (and its contents) is not displayed until we direct GTK to show the window near the end of our program.

-    this.window = new Gtk.Window();

 The next two lines illustrate two examples of connecting a signal handler to an object, in this case, the window.
 Here, the *"delete_event"* and *"destroy"* signals are caught.
 The first is emitted when we use the window manager to close the window, or when we use the `GtkWidget` `destroy()` method call.
-The second is emitted when, in the `delete_event` handler, we return `false`.
+The second is emitted when, in the `on_delete_event` handler, we return `false`.

-    this.window.delete_event.connect(this.delete_event);

-    this.window.destroy.connect(this.destroy);
+    this.delete_event.connect(this.on_delete_event);

+    this.destroy.connect(this.on_destroy);

 The next line sets an attribute of a container object (in this case the window) to have a blank area along the inside of it 10 pixels wide where no widgets will be placed.
 There are other similar methods that we will look at in a later tutorial chapter.

-    this.window.set_border_width(10);
+    this.set_border_width(10);

 The next line

     this.button = new Gtk.Button.with_label("Hello World");

-creates a new button and saves a reference to it in `self.button`.
+creates a new button and saves a reference to it in `this.button`.
 The button will have the label *"Hello World"* when displayed.

 The line